 The study team should comprise experienced professionals, and include national/regional/international consultants as necessary to ensure study relevance and effectiveness in light of prevailing local conditions.
 The team should reflect an appropriate mix of disciplines, education, skills and experience, an understanding of underlying development issues, and regional experience.
 The specialists should have postgraduate qualifications and at least 10 years of experience in undertaking studies related to irrigation, hydropower and water resources development and watershed management.
-The areas of expertise reauired include: irrigation engineering and agriculture development. civil/infrastructure/hydraulic engineering, hydropower development, watershed management, rural development, hydrology, financial and economic analysis, geotechnical engineering, institutional analysis and environmental and social impact assessment.
+The areas of expertise required include: irrigation engineering and agriculture development, civil/infrastructure/hydraulic engineering, watershed management, rural development, hydrology, financial and economic analysis, geotechnical engineering, institutional analysis and environmental and social impact assessment.
 It may be necessary to include non-key experts covering agronomy, institutional aspects, livestock production and other areas.
 The Consultant may optimize their personnel to demonstrate the competences required for the assignment.
 The qualifications of the key experts are summarised as follows:

 Position Skills IWRM Expert (Team Leader) The Team Leader will be responsible for the overall planning and implementation as well as coordination and management of the consulting team.
 He/she should be a graduate in in water resources or a related field with proven experience in integrated water resources planning.
-She/he shall have a minimum of fifteen (15) years overall experience and five (5) years relevant experience in preparing integrated water resources management and, development plans, implementation strategies and action plans.
-As Team Leader, he/she should demonstrate leadership skills and experience in managing a dynamic and multidisciplinary team of international and local experts.
+She/he shall have a minimum of fifteen (15) years overall experience and five (5)years relevant experience in preparing integrated water resources management and, development plans, plan implementation strategies and action plans.
+As Team Leader he/she should demonstrate leadership skills and experience in managing a dynamic and multidisciplinary team of international and local experts.
+Recognition for additional relevant experience and/or relevant post-graduate qualifications may be given.
+Watershed management Expert He/she should be a graduate in natural resources management or a related field with at least 10 years relevant experience in land use planning, soil conservation, and rural development.
+Recognition for additional relevant experience and/or relevant post-graduate qualifications may be given.
+Dam Design/ Civil Engineer (TL) He/She should be a graduate in Civil/Hydraulic Engineering, with at least 10 years' experience in water resources planning and design and construction supervision of hydraulic structures including dams and hydropower projects and associated ancillary structures.
 Recognition for additional relevant experience and/or relevant post-graduate qualifications may be given.